When it comes to choosing the best savings account in Canada, where do you even start?

-There are tons of different savings accounts from various financial institutions for consumers to choose from.
-Here, we’ve listed some of the best savings accounts in Canada based on interest, fees, and the banks that offer them.
+There are tons of different savings accounts from various financial institutions for you to choose from.
+To help you find the right one for your needs, we’ve listed some of the best savings accounts in Canada based on interest, fees, and the banks that offer them.

 What Is A Savings Account?

 A savings account is a type of bank account that pays out interest on the balance of the account.
 They are meant to help Canadians save their money rather than serve as a pool of funds to be accessed on a regular basis for various payments and expenditures, which is what a chequing account is for.

 Instead, a savings account is meant to be left alone so the money that is deposited in the account can grow thanks to the interest rate attached.

 Different savings accounts from different financial institutions will come with their own interest rates, fees, and certain restrictions in terms of how much can be withdrawn at one time.

 Types Of Savings Accounts